igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Bytes field is present in the frame, it MUST NOT be 0 (reserved for the future use).

+If Unsent Bytes field is present in the frame, it implies that all data previously sent to the receiver on the stream has expired.
+Hence, Sent Data is implicitly the Largest Sent Data on the stream.

 Min Stream Offset ({{min-stream-offset}}) for Stream ID is determined by the formula: